Commercialize Your Technology

 ANNOUNCING THE TeCK FUND

 Kent State University and Cleveland State University are pleased to announce a unique collaborative effort to help move technology and innovation from our laboratories and research facilities to commercial markets.
 The TeCK Fund will be funded with $800,000 – half from the State of Ohio’s Third Frontier Fund, and $200,000 apiece from KSU and CSU.
 Grants will range in size from $10,000 to $100,000, and must be used to validate university owned technology, build prototypes and analyze commercial market potential, all with an eye towards creating jobs and opportunities in Ohio.
+Applicants are strongly encouraged to participate in the ICorps program.

 The TeCK Fund will be jointly administered by Cleveland State University and Kent State University.
 The program is funded initially for a one year period, and funds must be allocated by Summer, 2018.
 Applications will be reviewed in a two stage process: